Sarıçam

-Sarıçam is a district-municipality in the Adana Province of Turkey.
-Southern section of the district is part of the Adana Urban Area.
-The district is located north of the Yüreğir district, east of the Seyhan River and the Seyhan Reservoir.
-It consists of former townships that are amalgamated to the city of Adana in 2008.

-Çukurova University, Adana Science and Technology University, the New Adana Stadium and the Adana Industrial Park are located in Sarıçam.
+Sarıçam is a municipality and district of Adana Province, Turkey.
+Its area is 770 km2, and its population is 221,733 (2022).
+The southern section of the district is part of the Adana Urban Area.
+The district is located north of the Yüreğir district, east of the Seyhan River and the Seyhan Reservoir. Çukurova University, Adana Science and Technology University, the New Adana Stadium and the Adana Industrial Park are located in Sarıçam.

+History

+In 2008 the district Sarıçam was created from part of the district Yüreğir.
+The urban part of the new district, 28 neighbourhoods, was established as a municipality.
+At the 2013 Turkish local government reorganisation, the rural part of the district was integrated into the municipality, the villages becoming neighbourhoods.

 Governance

 Sarıçam district is administered by three levels of government; central government, provincial administration and the municipalities.

 Sarıçam Governorship is the district branch of the central government operating under the Adana Governorship.
 The chief executive of the Sarıçam district is the District Governor who is appointed by the Ministry of Internal Affairs.
 Sarıçam Governorship overseas the functioning of the district directorates of the ministries.

 Sarıçam directorate of the Adana Province Special Administration is the district branch of the provincial administration.
 Sarıçam district is represented with 5 members at the 61-member Adana Provincial Parliament.

-Sarıçam district is divided into Sarıçam municipality and the villages.

 Sarıçam Municipality

-There is only one municipality incorporated in the Sarıçam district.
-Sarıçam Municipality is a lower tier municipality of City of Adana and serves the southern section of the district and it is further divided into neighborhoods.
+Since the 2013 reorganisation, the Sarıçam municipality covers the whole area of the Sarıçam district.
+Sarıçam Municipality is a lower tier municipality of City of Adana and it is further divided into neighbourhoods.

 Sarıçam Municipality was incorporated in 2008 as a lower-tier municipality of the city of Adana, after the split of the northern section from Yüreğir district.
 The organs of the Sarıçam Municipality are the mayor, encümen (the executive committee) and the municipal council.

 Mayor is the chief executive of the municipality, presides municipal departments and chairs the municipal council.
 Mayoral candidates are either nominated by National Parties or run independently.
 The mayor is elected by first past the post voting for a 5-year term.
 Bilal Uludağ is the mayor of Sarıçam since 2014.
 In the local elections in March 2014, he was elected with %47,7 of the popular votes.